natenka/pyneng-book-en/docs/source/book/19_concurrent_connections/logging.rst

 Now, to output a log message in this script, you should write  ``logging.info("test")``.

-Example of script with logging settings: (logging_basics.py file)
+Example of script with logging settings (logging_basics.py file):

 .. code:: python